wavycloud/pyboto3/README.md

 # Issues
 The package have not been tested.
 Only code generation is tested. currently the generation is only tested on Windows 10 Python 2.7

-# Todo
-* This package have not been tested against AWS API, yet.
-* Test code on Linux, Mac
-* Test code on Python 3